Scholarships

 Your IT Scholarship Source!

-In addition to local scholarships in Colorado and Wisconsin, the Foundation offers three national scholarship programs for IT students.
+In addition to local AITP chapter-related scholarships in Colorado, Wisconsin, and Texas, the Foundation offers five national scholarship programs for IT students.

 Learn more